 Prior to founding Cope & Associates, Inc., Paula was in non-profit management and later joined TD Bank (formerly Banknorth) as Director of Training & Development.
 She has worked with clients representing a diverse array of for-profit and non-profit organizations in industries such as finance and insurance, health care, public utilities, education, government, manufacturing, and human service agencies.

 Paula earned two degrees from the University of Vermont, a Master of Education in Organization Development and Human Resources, and a Bachelor of Science in Physical Therapy.
 She is a nationally known speaker in managing organizational change, succession planning, leadership development, and board development.
 She is a master certified instructor for the LIFO® process (process communications, culture assessments, and team development).
 Paula is a Future Search facilitator, a member of the Future Search Network, and a member of the American Society for Training and Development.

-Paul Dickin MEd, CEO and Senior Consultant
+Paul Dickin MEd, Senior Consultant

 Paul is a Senior Associate with Cope & Associates, Inc. Paul has expertise in change management, executive coaching, strategic planning, board development, and development program construction and facilitation.
 Prior to joining Cope & Associates, Inc., Paul gained extensive leadership experience in social services and 6-16 education, including the development and mobilization of Vermont Act 176 that created alternate pathways for high school students to earn a high school credential.
 He has had programmatic and budgetary responsibility for state- and federal-government funding and contracts in excess of two million dollars.
 Paul also has experience leading significant change management processes in for-profit and non-profit organizations, including as Executive Director of a developmental and dual diagnosis specialized service agency in Vermont during the introduction of HIPAA regulations.